-In fact, photography has become so popular that it has influenced other art forms, especially painting, which have borrowed distinct elements from photographs to create new artistic styles.
+In fact, photography has become so popular that it has influenced other art forms, especially painting, which hasborrowed distinct elements from photographs to create new artistic styles.

 The word ‘photography’ comes from two Greek words: “photo” which means light and “graphy” which means drawing or writing.
 It is a way of recording images through an optical device called camera for future reference or viewing.

-It can be used for many purposes: as evidence, for communication and for entertainment.
+It can be used for many purposes such as for evidence, for communication, and for entertainment.